Same-sex marriage in Kentucky: Responses to Obergefell v. Hodges

 On August 12, 2015, Judge David Bunning of the U.S. District Court for the Eastern District of Kentucky ruled in Miller v.
 Davis that she had to issue the licenses.
-Bunning stayed his decision until August 31 at Davis' request.
-On August 26, 2015, a three-judge panel of the Sixth Circuit upheld Judge Bunning's decision and denied Davis' request for an extension of the stay, noting that "she had little to no chance to succeed on appeal on the merits of her case".
-On August 31, 2015, the U.S. Supreme Court denied an emergency application from Davis to extend the stay.
-On September 1, 2015, the plaintiff couples again attempted to receive marriage licenses, but Davis declined again, in direct defiance of the court's order.
-The plaintiffs immediately filed a motion to hold Davis in contempt of court.
-On September 3, 2015, Judge Bunning jailed Davis, finding that her refusal to issue marriage licenses or allow her deputy clerks to do so, constituted contempt of court.
-Beginning on September 4, 2015, five of the six deputy clerks in the Rowan County Clerk's Office began issuing marriage licenses to couples, with Davis refusing to authorize such licenses even in jail.
+Davis requested a stay, and Bunning granted it until the end of the month.
+Davis asked for the stay to be extended so that she could appeal the decision, but a three-judge panel of the Sixth Circuit denied her request, noting that "she had little to no chance to succeed on appeal on the merits of her case".
+On August 31, the U.S. Supreme Court denied her emergency application to extend the stay.

-After her incarceration, marriage licenses to all couples were issued from the Rowan County Clerk's Office by deputy clerks who were ordered to do so by court order.
-However, her son, Nathan Davis, a deputy clerk under her immediate supervision, also refused to issue marriage licenses to same-sex couples.
+On September 1, the plaintiff couples again sought marriage licenses, but Davis defied the court's order and did not issue them.
+On September 3, following a motion by the plaintiffs, Judge Bunning jailed Davis for contempt of court.
+Beginning on September 4, five of the six deputy clerks in the Rowan County Clerk's Office began issuing marriage licenses to same-sex couples, as they had been court-ordered to do so.
+The exception was her son, Nathan Davis, a deputy clerk under her immediate supervision.
 Once Davis was released from jail, she confiscated the marriage license forms and instructed her deputy clerks to only use forms from which her name and any reference to the clerk's office had been removed.
 In place of the title "county clerk" or "deputy clerk," which in Kentucky statute was required on the form, Davis replaced the title with "notary public".
 Subsequently, Governor Steve Beshear ordered all county clerks to abide by the U.S. Supreme Court ruling in Obergefell.
 Governor Beshear was asked by Judge Bunning to brief the court on the validity of the altered licenses.
 Governor Beshear acknowledged that Kentucky would recognize the licenses being issued in Rowan County, but he could not verify the legality of the licenses issued or the means in which the marriage licenses were altered.
 In July 2017, a federal court judge ruled that Kentucky must pay legal fees and court costs (nearly $225,000) to the lawyers who represented the couples who were denied marriage licenses.
 On March 19, 2022, Judge Bunning ruled that Davis knowingly violated the rights of same-sex couples by denying them marriage licenses, "It is readily apparent that Obergefell recognizes Plaintiffs' Fourteenth Amendment right to marry.
 It is also readily apparent that Davis made a conscious decision to violate Plaintiffs' right".
+In September 2023, Ermold and Moore were each awarded $50,000 in damages.